-Frank Lampard, Steven Gerrard and Rio Ferdinand have suggested England are hampered by their top stars competing against each other in the Premier League – but is there any merit to the argument?
+Frank Lampard, Steven Gerrard and Rio Ferdinand have suggested England are hampered by their top stars competing against each other in the Premier League.

-Speaking to Copa90 earlier this month, Lampard cited a lack of squad integration as a “real negative of the England squad” during his time representing the Three Lions.
+Speaking to COPA90 in November, Lampard cited a lack of squad integration as a “real negative of the England squad” during his time representing the Three Lions.

 “I stayed with John (Terry), Wayne Bridge, Shaun Wright-Phillips, Joe Cole; you were set in your ways,” he said.
 “We came in our little groups, we played a game, and then went away again.”

 The rigours posed by their lengthy travel requirements in Russia, as shown by Betway Insider’s analysis, will also challenge England’s Group G campaign, but there does at least seem to be a genuinely good camaraderie among this group of players.

 Conversely, Ferdinand revealed in an interview with BBC’s NFL show that he and Lampard stopped talking after ending up at rival clubs in Manchester United and Chelsea, despite the fact they had come through the ranks together at West Ham.